discordjs/discord.js/docs/docs_message.rst

 mentions
 ~~~~~~~~

-A array of User_ objects that were mentioned in the message.
+An array of User_ objects that were mentioned in the message.

 Functions
 ---------